presnick/ProgramsInformationPeople/_sources/InClass/FunctionsExamples.rst

 For each of the following code samples, answer these questions:

 * How many inputs (arguments) does this function take?
-* What type of inputs (arguments) does this function take?
+* What type of inputs (arguments) does this function expect?
 * What does this function return?

-And once you have the answers to those, consider this:
-* Why would a programmer define this function?
-* If you had this function available to you, this function make code you wrote earlier in this semester easier?
+* What will print out?

 .. activecode:: session9_0